opendocsg/opendoc-supreme-court-practice-directions-2021/Appendices.md

   </tr>
   <tr>
     <td>B45.</td>
-    <td><a href="./downloads/Appendix_B/SUPCT_new PDs (Appendix B - Form 45).pdf" download>Information Sheet to be exhibited in an Affidavit in support of an Application for Permission under Section 394H of the Criminal Procedure Code</a></td>
+    <td><a href="./downloads/Appendix_B/SUPCT_new PDs (Appendix B - Form 45).pdf" download>Information Sheet to be exhibited in an Affidavit in support of an Application for Permission under Section 394H of the Criminal Procedure Code 2010</a></td>
   </tr>
 </tbody>
 </table>